-The Chinese New Year Lantern Festival or Chinese Spring Lantern Festival which is also called as 元宵节—yuán xiāo jié in the Chinese language.
+The Chinese New Year Lantern Festival or Chinese Spring Lantern Festival is also called 元宵节—yuán xiāo jié in the Chinese language.
 This is the most important part of the Chinese New Year festival.
-The Chinese New Year festival continues till 15 days and the 15th day of the first Chinese Lunar Calendar month traditionally marks the end of Chinese New Year celebrations.
+The Chinese New Year festival continues for 15 days and the 15th day of the first Chinese Lunar Calendar month traditionally marks the end of Chinese New Year celebrations.
 In China, this is also known as Chinese Valentine’s Day.
 The Chinese New Year or Chinese Spring Festival has over 2000 years old history and true spiritual traditions.

 Many facts and activities are associated with this festival.
-The most common activities which are associated with the Chinese New Year Lantern Festival 2020 (yuan xiao jie) are lighting lanterns, riddles, lion dances, moon gazing and eating rice balls.
+The most common activities which are associated with the Chinese New Year Lantern Festival 2023 (yuan xiao jie) are lighting lanterns, riddles, lion dances, moon gazing, and eating rice balls.
 According to the Chinese Lunar Calendar, the dates of the Chinese Lantern Festival for current and future years are the following:

-The Chinese New Year Lantern Festival 2020 represents the family reunion, socializing and freedom.
+The Chinese New Year Lantern Festival 2023 represents family reunion, socializing, and freedom.
 In Ancient China, the women were not allowed to go out of the houses but on the Lantern Festival night, they were allowed to enjoy the festival with men.

 Chinese Lantern Festival Facts And Activities 2023: